 - 6 pieces of good quality steak around 3.5oz/100g per person

-- 2 tsp salt divided between the 6 steaks
+- 2 teaspoon salt divided between the 6 steaks

-- 2 tsp pepper divided between the 6 steaks
+- 2 teaspoon pepper divided between the 6 steaks

-In a large skillet, heat 1 tbsp of grapeseed oil over high heat– you’ll need an oil with a high smoking point with a neutral flavour.
+- In a large skillet, heat 1 tablespoon of grapeseed oil over high heat– you’ll need an oil with a high smoking point with a neutral flavour.
 That is why I prefer to use grapeseed oil.

 Dulce de Leche Mousse